FarmDyn/documentation/docs/template/manure.md

 ```

 Biogas production involves the production of digestates.
-Four sources
+Four feed sources
-can be differentiated depending on the origin of the feed crop: use of
+can be differentiated depending on their origin: use of
 manure produced on farm, manure imported to the farm, crops grown on
-farm and crops imported on farm.
-Manure produced on farm is treated like
-not fermented manure, as though it is not entering the biogas plant.
+farm and crops imported to the farm.
+Manure produced on farm is treated as not fermented manure, as though it is not entering the biogas plant.

 For digestates from imported manure and from crops, volume of digestates
 in cubic meter is calculated in the *biogas\_module.gms* by multiplying